pmcollins/gumdrop/gumdrop.common/README.md

 ##### Graph Builder

 When building an object from a JSON string, we often don't just build one simple object, but rather a tree or graph of nested objects.
-To handle the creation of these sub-objects, Gumdrop provides and uses an `InstanceBuilder` class.
+To handle the creation of these sub-objects, Gumdrop provides `InstanceBuilder`.

-These sub-objects can be anything from POJOs to `List`s.
 To take an example where we populate a `List` of `Name`s:

 ```java